How do you sell your primary residence tax-free?

 Administrative procedures

-TEATax Administration Can also examine your Reference tax income, an element that may influence eligibility for certain tax exemptions or reductions.
+THEtax administration can also examine your reference tax income, an element that may influence eligibility for certain tax exemptions or reductions.

 Tips to optimize your sale